RBGKew/OpenRefine-Kew-Extension/README.md

 ## Introduction

 This extension is based on the Freebase extension.
-It uses [Metaweb Query Language](http://wiki.freebase.com/wiki/MQL) (MQL) to query a Kew web service thus incorporating Kew data into another dataset.
+It uses [Metaweb Query Language](http://wiki.freebase.com/wiki/MQL) (MQL) to query various Kew web services, thus incorporating Kew data into another dataset.

 ## Installation